Business English Speech App

 In our book Get Rid of your Accent Part Two we talk about posture preparation as part of working on your voice power.

 Gestures are an important part of non-verbal communication.
 Lack of gestures may be seen as stiffness of the body and show a lack of confidence.
-Scratching your head or any part of the body can look a bit simple and demonstrate a lack of upbringing.
-Touching and trying to improve your hair may show that you are not sure of your looks and feel you are not enough.
+Scratching your head or any part of your body can look a bit simple and demonstrate a lack of upbringing.
+Touching and trying to improve your hair may show that you are not sure of your looks and feel that you are not enough.
 Too many gestures and repetitive gestures may imply that you are trying too hard to compensate for a lack of confidence.

 It is vital that verbal messages and properly supported and enhanced by nonverbal clues to create a credible presence and powerful messages.